 I was very impressed with Caserta.

 I knew nothing about this site before I visited and I came away wondering why I haven’t heard more about it.
 Caserta is easily on the same level as Versailles and Schönbrunn.
 Not only had I never heard of it, but most of the people who were visiting were Italians, not foreigners, which is the exact opposite of what you see at almost every other Italian monument or attraction.

 The real highlight of Casearta is the enormous waterworks which extends out several kilometers from the palace itself.
 As can be seen in the image, it extends up a mountain with waterfalls bringing the water down to the fountains and pools on the level of the garden.
 To experience the entire garden will take several hours of walking.

-Despite being 30km from Naples, I had a very difficulty time visiting Caserta.
-I made the mistake of visiting on a Sunday, when many of the buses and trains were canceled.
-If you visit any other day (other then Tuesday when it is closed) getting there from Naples should be quite easy as there are regular trains and buses.
+Despite being 30km from Naples, I had a very difficult time visiting Caserta.
+I made the mistake of visiting on a Sunday when many of the buses and trains were canceled.
+If you visit any other day (other than Tuesday when it is closed) getting there from Naples should be quite easy as there are regular trains and buses.
 The palace is short walking distance from the train station can can’t be missed.